 Wisdom, according to Bellinger et al., is a process of building on knowledge to reach an understanding of underlying principles.
 The non-normative example of wisdom given by Bellinger et al. is: "It rains because it rains.
-And this encompasses an understanding of all the interactions that happen between raining, evaporation, air currents, temperature gradients, changes, raining."313 The system cycles from raining back to raining again and forms a complete whole.
+And this encompasses an understanding of all the interactions that happen between raining, evaporation, air currents, temperature gradients, changes, raining."
+The system cycles from raining back to raining again and forms a complete whole.
 Bellinger, et al. state that wisdom essentially involves a holistic, systemic, integration of the physical body, cognitive abilities of the mind, and compassion of the heart.
 It embodies the values and clarity to see "the big picture," the capacity to relate knowledge about particular conditions and situations to larger goals and wider purposes, and the ability to act on this wisdom for the common good.

 Perhaps most importantly, from a practical point of view, wisdom is seen as including abilities-to discriminate the beneficial from the non-beneficial, to understand which actions will create benefit and which will produce harm, and to use this knowledge to act for the benefit and wellbeing of all.
-This is particularly important for an index of wellbeing like the CIW, because, according to these criteria, it clearly requires wisdom to distinguish trends and actions that will deepen and enhance wellbeing from those that undermine wellbeing.
+According to these criteria, it clearly requires wisdom to distinguish trends and actions that will deepen and enhance wellbeing from those that undermine wellbeing.
 Wisdom, in short, is essential to define and measure "progress."